rugrag/learn-unbiased/imdb/README.md

 # IMDB Experiment

-Before running the code
+Code to reproduce results for the IMDB dataset.

+## Instructions

-- Download the imdb cropped faces dataset from Kim et al. [1] and store it into the ./data folder
+- Download the imdb cropped faces dataset from [here](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/static/imdb_crop.tar) and store it into the ./data folder
 - Download the resnet_v1_50.ckpt checkpoint for ResNet-50 pretrained on ImageNet and store it into the ./data folder
 - Extract auxiliary.zip files into the ./data folder

-To run the code, execute the imdb_main.py file.
+- To run the code, execute the imdb_main.py file.

-Command line parameters are detailed in imdb_parser.py.
+- Command line parameters are detailed in imdb_parser.py.

-Example of usage:
+## Example of usage

 ```
 # run baseline model